pm-harshad-mane/UserSyncAnalysis/IndexExchange.md

 </html>
 ```

-- Response of the `first` request below,
+- Response of the `third` request below,
 ```
 <html>
     <head>